thezaza101/sc_ANN/README.md

 The Code was modified by Mr Robert Cox from the University of Canberra and myself

+## How can this project help you
+Make changes to your ANN inputs without changing code, this will save a lot of time and effort.

+### to do list
+* Make loading/working with large datasets more efficient
+* All non-UI code to be run on a background thread to ensure the UI is not locked while processing
+* Progress bar

 ## Data to run this project
 I have not included the data files with this project apart from iris.
 You should be able to get the data files from the course site.